We may earn money or products from the companies mentioned in this post.

 - Use an essential oil blend to target your lymphatic system.
 Rocky Mountain Oils Lymphatic blend smells amazing.
 I use it often.

 - Get your omega 3’s.
 Whether from fish oil, algae oil, seeds, etc, these healthy fats keep your lymph flowing.
-Here is an article outlining the details and the studies to support omega 3s and lymph flow.
+This article: Detox Your Brain & Gut With This Surprising Lymph Cleanser outlines the details and studies regarding using omega 3s to support lymph flow.

 - Manage your stress.
 Stress is very hard on the lymphatic system (and every other body system you have).
 In most cases, you can’t change the external stressors, but you can change how you handle them.
 My favorites are yoga, mediation, hiking, and gardening, but find what works best for you.
-Here is an article explaining the connection between stress and slow lymph more thoroughly.
+Rescue Your Lymph From Stress… Before It’s Too Late! is an article that explains the connection between stress and slow lymph more thoroughly.

 - De-stress with holy basil tea or a turmeric “golden milk”.
 Here is a recipe for a Healing Vanilla Golden Milk from Naturally Free Life that has a great explanation of the additional benefits of drinking golden milk.
 According to Dr. Douillard, holy basil and turmeric address a very specific connection between stress and slow lymphatic flow.